ARTICLES

 Also, the market timing is something to expand on.
 Alaska's geographical location provides a unique advantage in terms of market timing.
 The state's peony season occurs later than other major peony-producing regions, such as Europe and Asia.
 This allows Alaskan peonies to enter the global market when demand is high but supplies from other regions may be limited.

-1. Chile: Chile is one of the prominent peony producers in South America.
+Chile is one of the prominent peony producers in South America.
 The country's climate and geography provide favorable conditions for peony cultivation.
 Peony farms are primarily located in the central regions of Chile, such as the Metropolitan Region and the O'Higgins Region.
 The peony season in Chile typically starts in October and lasts until December.
 Chilean peonies are known for their high quality and are exported to various international markets.
 Many of them are being shipped via containers to Europe for the wedding industry.

 Other Regions Where Peonies Are in Season

-The Allure of Peony Flowers
+The Lure of Peony Flowers

 Caring for Peonies